coreeng/core-platform-docs/content/platform/how-tos/autoscale-cluster.md

       profile: "OPTIMIZE_UTILIZATION"
 ```

-## Additional node pools
+## Custom node pools
-Define node pool with machine type g2-standard-4 and disk type pd-extreme that autoscales from 0 to 5 nodes.
+Define node pool with machine type `g2-standard-4` and disk type pd-extreme that autoscales from 0 to 5 nodes.

 ```yaml
 cluster: